jmizell/GoJobs/README.md

 ### Running jobs

 After adding a job to your config, you can immediately run it with ``gojobs -run``.
-If not log file is specified, then the output of the jobs will be written to the terminal only.
+If no log file is specified, then the output of the jobs will be written to the terminal only.

 ##### example